 North Park has spent the past decade transforming itself into the "it" neighborhood of San Diego.
-It's downtown area stretches down University Ave and El Cajon Boulevard, and is where you'll find a number of popular restaurants and bars.
+It's downtown area stretches down University Avenue and El Cajon Boulevard and is where you'll find a number of popular restaurants and bars.

 Hillcrest is a diverse and lively neighborhood north of downtown San Diego.
 It is known for being gay-friendly and has a wide mix of dive bars, upscale lounges, and gourmet restaurants.

 As you head west on Washington Street, Hillcrest turns into Mission Hills, and the aura becomes more staid and low-key.
 With its grand homes with manicured lawns and winding hilltop streets, Mission Hills has an affluent feel yet still laidback atmosphere.

-Best Bets: Mission Hills Nursery, Phil's BBQ
+Best Bets: Mission Hills Nursery and Phil's BBQ

 This upscale enclave on the southeast rim of Mission Valley is picturesque, with attractive (and pricey) Spanish-styled homes.
 It's a peaceful pocket amid the hubbub of the inner city.
 Kensington also has a tiny business district along the single main artery of Adams Avenue.

-Best Best: Ken Cinema, the Ken Club bar, Kensington Video, Ponce's RestaurantContinue to 5 of 10 below.
+Best Bets: Ken Cinema, the Ken Club bar, and Ponce's Restaurant

 University Heights is located between Hillcrest and North Park and is often overshadowed by the two, but has its own hipster charm.
 Similar in ways to both, it is a mix of Craftsman bungalows and apartments.
-It's small retail area is at the north end of Park Boulevard. where it turns into Adams Avenue.
+Its small retail area is at the north end of Park Boulevard, where it turns into Adams Avenue.

 Or "Abnormal" Heights, as it's sometimes referred to.
 Bookended on the west by University Heights and Kensington on the east, Normal Heights completes the Adams Avenue neighborhood trifecta.

-Little Italy has always been a neat enclave within downtown San Diego, but it has recently transformed into one of the trendy neighborhoods of San Diego thanks to the addition of new condo highrises, some of which have spectacular views of the bay.
+Little Italy has always been a neat enclave within downtown San Diego.
+Recently, it has transformed into one of the trendy neighborhoods of San Diego thanks to the addition of new condo highrises, some of which have spectacular views of the bay.

-With its once stately old mansions, quaint bungalows and apartment buildings, Golden Hill is enjoying a rejuvenation.
+With its once stately old mansions, quaint bungalows, and apartment buildings, Golden Hill is enjoying a rejuvenation.
 On the southeast end of Balboa Park, Golden Hill (and adjacent South Park) has some fine views of downtown and pockets of fun dining and shopping entertainment.

-PB used to be land of bar food, but in recent years has attracted some trendy new restaurants, too.
+PB used to be land of bar food, but in recent years has attracted some trendy new restaurants.
 You can find quieter pockets of the neighborhood in North PB, which still give you close access to all the restaurants and bars plus the beach.

 Ocean Beach, commonly called OB, is a funky beach community located south of Pacific Beach.
-Ocean Beach has resisted gentrification and has a number of independent restaurants, bars and shops.
+Ocean Beach has resisted gentrification and has a number of independent restaurants, bars, and shops.
 Overall, OB has a laid-back, surfer vibe.
 Its pier is also great for fishing or a leisurely walk.

-Best Bets: Hodad's, Winstons, BO-Beau Kitch + Bar, South Beach Bar and Grille, OB Noodle House, Raglan Public House
+Best Bets: Hodad's, Winstons, BO-Beau Kitch + Bar, South Beach Bar and Grille, OB Noodle House, and Raglan Public House